 The human mind cannot withstand an open-ended question.
 Use this fact to your advantage and be sure that your hook drives your song home.

 When we think of songs, we usually think of their hook first.
 This part of the music is what draws people to listen to a song again, as we may become addicted to the hook and fall in love with other elements of the song later.
 The hook is an important first impression, so use it wisely.
 It could involve intriguing, thoughtful lyrics, repeated lyrics with a catchy melody, or even a rhythmic lick or riff that underpins parts of the song.
 Whether it makes audiences want to sing along to it, dance to it or even scream it at the top of their lungs – it creates a moment of interest in the song.
 As long as audiences remember it, like it, and want to hear it again, you will have done a good job!
+Don’t forget to check out our picks for the best songwriting apps to help you keep track of your ideas as you write!

 So, now you know how to write a successful, memorable hook that will accelerate your music and interest listeners.
 Allow us to help you amplify your music, collaborate with others, and get your music in TV, film and more.
 Why not try Music Gateway for free?